How to Delete Printer Drivers in Windows 11

 What happens when done?

-Once you finish these steps, the driver package is completely removed from your system.
+Once finished, the driver package is completely removed from your system.
 You will need to download and install the driver again if you decide to use that printer in the future.
+This ensures a clean install without old, broken files interfering with your new setup.

 Step 1: Remove the printer